jamsinclair/jSquash/README.md

 Squoosh already provides a [Node.js library](https://github.com/GoogleChromeLabs/squoosh/tree/dev/libsquoosh).

-The aim of this library is to provide an easy experience to encode, decode and modify images with the tools you know and love from Squoosh in the **Browser** 🖥️.
+The aim of this library is to provide an easy experience to encode, decode and modify images with the tools you know and love from Squoosh in the **Browser** and **V8 runtimes** 🖥️.

 jSquash name is inspired by jQuery and Squoosh.
 It symbolizes the browser support focus of these packages.